WWII Memory Tour – Alsace

 Struthof-Natzweiler Concentration Camp

-Visit the only Nazi concentration camp on French soil, this site offers a powerful look at forced labor, resistance, and human suffering under Nazi occupation.
-On the way to the camp learn about life in Alsace during WWII, including Nazi annexation, repression, and the role of resistance movements.
+Visit the only Nazi concentration camp on French soil, Natzweiler-Struthof, where over 50,000 prisoners from across Europe were deported between 1941 and 1944, and more than 20,000 lost their lives.
+This powerful site offers insight into forced labor, resistance, and human suffering under Nazi occupation.
+On the way, learn about life in Alsace during WWII, including its annexation by Nazi Germany, widespread repression, forced conscription (Malgré-nous), and the role of local resistance movements.

 03